LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

  * **Use 'host-device' annotation on a lambda carefully.**

-   RAJA provides the macro ``RAJA_HOST_DEVICE`` to support the dual CUDA annotation ``__ host__ __device__``.
-This makes a lambda or function callable from CPU or CUDA device code.
+   RAJA provides the macro ``RAJA_HOST_DEVICE`` to support the dual annotation ``__ host__ __device__``, which makes a lambda or function callable from CPU or CUDA device code.
 However, when CPU performance is important, **the host-device annotation should be applied carefully on a lambda that is used in a host (i.e., CPU) execution context**.
-   Unfortunately, a loop kernel containing a lambda annotated in this way may run noticeably slower on a CPU than the same lambda with no annotation depending on the version of the nvcc compiler you are using.
+Although compiler improvements in recent years (esp. nvcc) have signficantly improved support for host-device lambda expressions, a loop kernel containing a lambda annotated in this way may run noticeably slower on a CPU than the same lambda with no annotation depending on the version of the compiler you are using.
+To be sure that your code is not suffering a performance issue, we recommend comparing CPU execution timings of important kernels with and without annotations.

 |br|